-CULTURAL SAFARI
+CULTURAL SAFARI IN TANZANIA

 We believe the cultural diversity of Tanzania is one of its greatest strengths.
 By meeting and understanding people whose views and values are very different from your own, you acquire new insights and perspectives that change your attitudes towards them, towards yourself and the entire world.
 This new depth of perception and wisdom opens new horizons, opportunities, and flexibility in your future life choices.
 You may travel to Africa to learn more about her wildlife, but through her people, you will learn more about yourself.
 This may well be the most valuable and lasting aspect of your safari of the tribal people of Tanzania.